PeterEckmann1/preprint-match/README.md

 Matches bioRxiv preprints with their corresponding PubMed paper.

-Development in progress, especially in ways to make the tool and its data more available to researchers.
+Development in progress, especially in ways to make the tool and its data more accessible to researchers.
 Contact petereckmann(at)gmail(dot)com for help using the tool or for access to the data.